Rural Life LIVING MUSEUM Apiary

 6. Release colonies to responsible beekeepers

-7. Do not keep personal bees at the apiary
+7. No personal bees at the apiary

 8. Wear personal protection